How does IPv6 Protection work?

 Overview

 All of your regular (IPv4) traffic will be encrypted and routed through our secure network, before it reaches the other end.
-Alternatively, you can permanently disable IPv6 traffic manually from your System Settings.
+Alternatively, you can permanently disable IPv6 traffic from your System Settings.

 Windows macOS iOS Android